 Your doctor will monitor your kidney function and the health of your muscles more frequently during Cubicin treatment if you have kidney problems.

 If you get a sore white mouth or tongue while you are being given Cubicin or soon after stopping it, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.
 This may mean you have a fungal infection called thrush.
 Sometimes the use of Cubicin allows fungi to grow and the above symptoms to occur.
 Cubicin does not work against fungi.

-If you are going to have surgery, tell the surgeon or anaesthetist that you are taking Cubicin.
+If you are going to have surgery, tell the surgeon or anaesthetist that you are being given Cubicin.
 It may affect other medicines used during surgery.

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Cubicin.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being given Cubicin.

-Tell any other doctors, dentists, and pharmacists who treat you that you are taking Cubicin.
+Tell any other doctors, dentists, and pharmacists who treat you that you are being given Cubicin.

 Things you must not do

 Do not stop receiving Cubicin because you are feeling better, unless advised by your doctor.
 If you do not complete the full course prescribed by your doctor, all of the bacteria causing your infection may not be killed.
 These bacteria may continue to grow and multiply so that your infection may not clear completely or it may return.